mdabrowski1990/uds/docs/source/pages/messages.rst

 Due to Network Protocol Data Units differences for various buses, abstract class (AbstractNPDURecord_) is separated out in the implementation.

-Currently following classes are implemented to store records of N_PDUs:
+Currently following classes are implemented to store historic data of N_PDUs:
  - AbstractNPDURecord_

 AbstractNPDURecord